19914039/fledgeDoc/docs/source/introduction.rst

 ..
 Images
 .. |fledge_architecture| image:: images/fledge_architecture.png

 Fledge is an open-source project ment for industrial IoT (IIoT) applications.
-It has mainly the following components
+It has mainly the following components:

 - **South services**: used to interact with the sensors and actuators (downstream data flow)
 - **North services**: used to interact with the cloud or any other (may be another fledge) (upstream data flow)
 - **Storage**: used to buffer the readings/data and will provide temporary storage. (default is SQLite)